 When you are working to rebuild your credit following a Chapter 7 bankruptcy‚ you need to be informed of and careful with every last corner of your financial profile – down to your utility payments and cell phone bills.

-As our Los Angeles Chapter 7 bankruptcy attorneys recently reported‚ a new model of credit scoring is more inclusive than the FICO model and will cull information about everything from your mortgage and medical bills to your utility payments and gas card.
+As our Woodland Hills Chapter 7 bankruptcy attorneys recently reported‚ a new model of credit scoring is more inclusive than the FICO model and will cull information about everything from your mortgage and medical bills to your utility payments and gas card.

 Generally speaking‚ this is a good thing because before‚ a good record on some of these smaller expenses wasn’t likely to help you much at all.
 Now it can‚ as you have more opportunities on which to boost your score.

 Be wary‚ though‚ because these small things can also result in a significant drag on your score as well.

 To think of it another way: An unpaid cell phone bill could end up costing you thousands of dollars more in interest‚ because you couldn’t get a lower rate due to the drop in your credit.
 Or consider your failure to pay your air conditioning bill ends up resulting in the mortgage company denying you a loan altogether.